Master of Media and Communication (MMC)

 Minimum Score Required

-Note: The validity period for IELTS/TOEFL score is two (2) years at the point of application.
+Note: The IELTS sub-scores should not be less than 6.0.
+The validity period for IELTS/TOEFL score is two (2) years at the point of application.
 Please note that only TOEFL or IELTS test scores will be accepted.
 Also, we do not require the submission of GRE or GMAT test scores.

 Applicants who have obtained a FlexiMasters in Media and Communication have the option to stack it into the Master of Media and Communication programme and meeting our programme admission criteria.